grafana/k6-docs/docs/sources/v0.53.x/results-output/real-time/cloud.md

    {{< /code >}}

-   Alternatively, you could skip the `k6 cloud login` command when passing your API token to the `k6 run` command as:
+   Alternatively, you could skip the `k6 login cloud` command when passing your API token to the `k6 run` command as:

    {{< code >}}